 FAA promulgated 14 CFR Part 150 to implement ASNA and established the “day-night average sound level” (DNL) as the noise metric for determining the exposure of individuals to aircraft noise.
 It identifies residential land uses as being normally compatible with noise levels below DNL 65 decibels (dB).
 For reference, conversational speech is approximately 60 decibels, a household dishwasher is 70 decibels, and a truck traveling 40 MPH is 80 decibels.

-aircraft Noise exposure at santa fe municipal airport
+aircraft Noise exposure at santa fe Regional airport

-Santa Fe Municipal Airport commissioned a comprehensive noise study in 2008 to measure the actual aircraft noise levels, produce noise exposure maps, and ensure the airport is in compliance with all federal noise regulations.
+Santa Fe Regional Airport commissioned a comprehensive noise study in 2008 to measure the actual aircraft noise levels, produce noise exposure maps, and ensure the airport is in compliance with all federal noise regulations.
 The study showed aircraft noise levels of 65 DNL and above are entirely contained on airport property and in compliance with all federal regulatory requirements.
 The noise exposure map (click here) was updated in 2015 revealing the 65 DNL countour is still fully contained on airport property and aircraft noise levels have decreased from 2008.
 These reductions are primarily due to aircraft design improvements mandated by the FAA, the decline in aircraft operations at Santa Fe Municipal Airport, and noise reduction measures the airport has implemented.

 what we are doing to further reduce aircraft noise

 Although the airport is in compliance with all federal regulations, we are committed to further reducing noise impacts.
 The airport has a voluntary noise abatement program that identifies residential and noise sensitive areas around the airport, recommends arrival and departure procedures, and sets quiet hours.

 what you can do